 We find that the complexity does not depend on the size of the client’s balance sheet or investment portfolio, but rather on the number of accounts for us to analyze and advise upon.
 A typical household may have two company retirement accounts and two investment accounts, which fits squarely in this estimated fee.

-Two month length of engagement to complete the financial planning process
+Three months to complete the financial planning process

 Implementation of the financial plan by the client